What Does PASS Stand for In Fire Safety?

 Not all Fire Extinguishers Are the Same

-So, never attempt to extinguish a fire unless you have been trained and understand the type of fire and the extinguisher you are using.
+So, never attempt to extinguish a fire unless you have been trained and understand the type of fire and the extinguisher you’re using.

-Please note: You should only use a fire extinguisher to fight a fire if you are sure it is safe, so you have a good chance of putting the fire out.
+Please note: You should only use a fire extinguisher to fight a fire if you are sure it’s safe to do so and you have a good chance of putting the fire out.
 Otherwise, follow the correct fire emergency procedures, exit the building and alert the authorities.

 Real-World Examples of the PASS Technique

 Debbie and Paul show why having the correct fire extinguisher technique is crucial in an emergency.
-If you have the perfect PASS technique, you might be able to wield a fire extinguisher as decisively as Paul and Debbie did.
+If you have the perfect PASS technique, you might be able to wield a fire extinguisher as decisively as they did.

 Why Fire Extinguisher Training is Critical